Primordial Gravitational Wave Probes of Non-Standard Thermal Histories: Kination

 The allowed window for kination is quite large.
 Because EMD ends without entropy injection, EMD and KD can occur even after the BBN, although it must still occur before recombination.
 The cosmological constraints on the $T_{RM}$ and $T_{KR}$ are provided in \cite{Co:2021lkc, Gouttenoire:2021jhk}.

 To determine the PGW spectrum, we utilize the piece-wise approximation Eq.~\eqref{eq:hubble_kin} and keep all the standard cosmological parameters as indicated in Table~\ref{table:param}.
-Values of $T_{RM}$ and $T_{KR}$ were extracted from Co et al. (2022), while $T_{MK}$ was calculated via
+Values of $T_{RM}$ and $T_{KR}$ were extracted from \cite{Co:2021lkc}, while $T_{MK}$ was calculated via

 We evaluated the spectral density only for early kination (occurring before BBN) and used temperatures allowing lepto-ALPgenesis with various axion field masses $m_{S}$ and vacuum field values $f_{a}$.
 Those parameters are chosen to explain the observed baryon asymmetry by lepto-ALPgenesis for illustrative purposes.
 The results are shown in Figure~\ref{fig:PGW_spectrum_kination} where a clear peak in the PGW spectrum is evident, consistent with the findings of \cite{Co:2021lkc, Gouttenoire:2021jhk}.
 The relation Eq.~\eqref{eq:TMK} ensures that the high frequency plateau that onsets after the peak in the spectrum will be at the same power as the plateau for modes that re-enter the horizon during the terminal stage of radiation domination.
 It has been noted that in principle, an enhanced high frequency plateau can result if the equation of state parameter transitions from the initial phase of radiation domination post-reheating directly to a phase of kination \cite{Soman:2024zor}.
 It would be interesting to investigate the spectrum that would result from a background model construction that consistently actualizes this.